Image : @tobi.koepplinger, 4th TNR

-From the Col de Turini it's downhill for a while on a mix of dirt road and tarmac with the lovely village of Moulinet only a few hundred metres off-route and a unique chapel further along the road.
-If you're a true rally fan you could descend on road right from the top of the col and ride more of the classic 'Night of the Long Knives' section of the Monte Carlo Rally while staying mostly on route (you will be descending some or all of the road that Petter Solberg is driving up in this video, depending which route you take).
+From the Col de Turini it's downhill for a while past the lovely village of Moulinet and a unique chapel further along the road.
+If you're a true rally fan you'll recognise the descent from the top of the col as part of the classic 'Night of the Long Knives' section of the Monte Carlo Rally (you will be descending some or all of the road that Petter Solberg is driving up in this video, depending which route you take).
+There's a great Monte Carlo Rally memorabilia bar on the col itself.

-The 2017 route will include an option for a faster finish after you've made it as far as the Col de Turini - 50km plus of tarmac descending all the way to the coast.
+The rally route now includes an option for a faster finish after you've made it as far as the Col de Turini - 50km plus of tarmac descending all the way to the coast.